0xPxt/0xPxt.github.io/_posts/2020-02-05-Reverse-Engineering-Bypassing-Access-Control.md

 ## PoC : Reversing a Binary

 As explained sooner, to look at the disassembly of a binary we dispose of a wide variety of options.
 I will use `objdump` because I think it’s the tool that adds less noise and that will provide a clear view of what we are interested in today, which is working our way through the raw disassembly.
-However, in more complex analysis, a powerful disassembler can safe you hours and hours of pain.
+However, in more complex analysis, a powerful disassembler can save you hours and hours of pain.

 The disassembly of our binary is the following code :